-IN the playground, lunchtime supervisors give children dojos for showing positive behavior.
-Aside from this, the lunch time supervisors pick a 'star of the week' to be presented in each Wednesday.
+In the playground, lunchtime supervisors give children dojos for showing positive behavior.
+Aside from this, the lunch time supervisors pick a 'star of the week' to be presented each Friday.
 Staff encourage children to share, play fairly and enjoy active time.